icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 This also allows the use of search engines.

 Online resources can be readily updated to correct errors, incorporate new information, and expand the scope.
+The Basics are a work in progress, and may have changes and additions.

 However, links to online resources will inevitably suffer "link rot".
 I have kept similar lists of resources for years.